-HHS Activities for this program are as follows:
+HHS/CDC activities for this program are as follows:

-- 1. Organize an orientation meeting with the grantee to brief it on applicable U.S. Government, HHS, and Emergency Plan expectations, regulations and key management requirements, as well as report formats and contents.
-The orientation could include meetings with staff from HHS agencies and the Office of the U.S. Global AIDS Coordinator. - 2.
-Review and approve the process used by the grantee to select key personnel and/or post-award subcontractors and/or subgrantees to be involved in the activities performed under this agreement, as part of the Emergency Plan for AIDS Relief Country Operational Plan review and approval process, managed by the Office of the U.S. Global AIDS Coordinator. - 3.
-Review and approve grantee's annual work plan and detailed budget, as part of the Emergency Plan for AIDS Relief Country Operational Plan review and approval process, managed by the Office of the U.S. Global AIDS Coordinator. - 4.
-Review and approve grantee's monitoring and evaluation plan, including for compliance with the strategic information guidance established by the Office of the U.S. Global AIDS Coordinator. - 5.
-Meet on a monthly basis with grantee to assess monthly expenditures in relation to approved work plan and modify plans as necessary.

-6. Meet on a quarterly basis with grantee to assess quarterly technical and financial progress reports and modify plans as necessary.

-- 7. Meet on an annual basis with grantee to review annual progress report for each U.S. Government Fiscal Year, and to review annual work plans and budgets for subsequent year, as part of the Emergency Plan for AIDS Relief review and approval process for Country Operational Plans, managed by the Office of the U.S. Global AIDS Coordinator. - 8.
+- 1. Provide policy and program information for rapid dissemination and implementation. - 2.
+Provide technical advice in the development of systems to implement HHS/CDC policies and programs. - 3.
+Provide consultation and scientific and technical assistance in planning, operating, analyzing and evaluating HIV prevention, care and treatment programs and program-evaluation activities. - 4.
+Disseminate current information, including best practices, in all areas of HIV prevention, care and treatment. - 5.
+Monitor progress in achieving the purpose of this program, as well as project objectives. - 6.
+Assist in assessing internal program operations, and in evaluating overall effectiveness of programs. - 7.
+Organize an orientation meeting with the grantee to brief it on applicable U.S. Government, HHS, and Emergency Plan expectations, regulations and key management requirements, as well as report formats and contents.
+The orientation could include meetings with staff from HHS agencies and the Office of the U.S. Global AIDS Coordinator. - 8.
+Review and approve the process used by the grantee to select key personnel and/or post-award subcontractors and/or subgrantees to be involved in the activities performed under this agreement. - 9.
+Review and approve grantee's annual work plan and detailed budget. - 10.
+Review and approve grantee's monitoring and evaluation plan, including for compliance with the strategic information guidance established by the Office of the U.S. Global AIDS Coordinator. - 11.
+Meet on a monthly basis with grantee to assess monthly expenditures in relation to approved work plan and modify plans as necessary. - 12.
+Meet on a quarterly basis with grantee to assess quarterly technical and financial progress reports and modify plans as necessary. - 13.
+Meet on an annual basis with grantee to review annual progress report for each U.S. Government Fiscal Year, and to review annual work plans and budgets for subsequent year. - 14.
 Provide technical assistance, as mutually agreed upon, and revise annually during validation of the first and subsequent annual work plans.
-This could include expert technical assistance and targeted training activities in specialized areas, such as strategic information, project management, confidential counseling and testing, palliative care, treatment literacy, and adult learning techniques. - 9.
+This could include expert technical assistance and targeted training activities in specialized areas, such as strategic information, project management, confidential counseling and testing, palliative care, treatment literacy, and adult learning techniques. - 15.
 Provide in-country administrative support to help grantee meet U.S.